Faculty Professional Development (FPD)

 Full time faculty are required to complete 60 hours during the fiscal year, July 1- June 30.

-Non-teaching faculty may be required to provide student services during the time of the mandatory all-faculty programs.
+Non-teaching faculty may be required to provide student services during the time of the mandatory programs.
 In this case they will arrange with their area dean to make up their FPD hours on a different date.

 You receive one hour of credit for each hour of participation in an FPD activity.